Game Playability Reviews

 - II.
 Party is the same 7/3 as in episode II (with guest appearances from Canaan and Miyuki at the beginning).
 Turn-based battles, no random encounters, no retrying.
-Fighting suits have changed again. again.
+Fighting suit mechanics have changed again. again.
 Some changes to battle details, but similar enough to learn quickly.
 Can swap characters during battle.
 KO'd characters automatically revive Healing is never a problem, but ether potions are very scarce throughout